Louisiana Financial Assistance Programs.

 Day and Child Care in Louisiana

-Receive limited amounts of financial assistance and subsidies for paying child care expenses.
+Receive limited amounts of government financial assistance and subsidies for paying child care expenses.
 The program is for parents that are employed or attending job training.
-Find more information.
+Find more information on free daycare in Louisiana.

 Free Legal Aid

 Civil legal matters can be handled by a number of attorneys and law firms.
 Federal government grants are used in an effort to ensure low income families in Louisiana and the elderly can get the help and advice they need.
-Click here.
+Click here Louisiana free legal aid from lawyers.

 Rental Assistance Vouchers in Louisiana